 Registered Physiotherapist – Pelvic Health, Clinic Director

 Angelique Montano-Bresolin received her Honours Bachelor of Arts Kinesiology degree from the University of Western Ontario in 1997.
 In 2000, she graduated from the University of Toronto Physical Therapy Program.
 She has been practicing as a Registered Physiotherapist in Ontario primarily in the outpatient orthopaedic setting and has always had an interest in women’s health.
-Over the years, Angelique’s practice has shifted to solely treating men and women with pelvic health concerns.
+Over the years, Angelique’s practice has shifted to treating males, females and children with pelvic health concerns.

 To achieve the best results for the treatment of pelvic problems, Angelique is a firm believer in the importance of treating within a multi-disciplinary team environment This may include working with your family doctor, midwife, urologist, gynaecologist and other health care professionals including the practitioners at Proactive Pelvic Health Centre.